Binoculars: Alignment

 The two telescopes in binoculars are aligned in parallel (collimated), to produce a single circular, apparently three-dimensional, image.
 Misalignment will cause the binoculars to produce a double image.
 Even slight misalignment will cause vague discomfort and visual fatigue as the brain tries to combine the skewed images.

 Alignment is performed by small movements to the prisms, by adjusting an internal support cell or by turning external set screws, or by adjusting the position of the objective via eccentric rings built into the objective cell.

 Unconditional aligning (3-axis collimation, meaning both optical axes are aligned parallel with the axis of the hinge used to select various interpupillary distance settings) binoculars requires specialized equipment.
 Unconditional alignment is usually done by a professional, although the externally mounted adjustment features can usually be accessed by the end user.

 Conditional alignment ignores the third axis (the hinge) in the alignment process.
 Such a conditional alignment comes down to a 2-axis pseudo-collimation and will only be serviceable within a small range of interpupillary distance settings, as conditional aligned binoculars are not collimated for the full interpupillary distance setting range.

 Image stability

 Some binoculars use image-stabilization technology to reduce shake at higher magnifications.
 This is done by having a gyroscope move part of the instrument, or by powered mechanisms driven by gyroscopic or inertial detectors, or via a mount designed to oppose and damp the effect of shaking movements.
 Stabilization may be enabled or disabled by the user as required.
 These techniques allow binoculars up to 20× to be hand-held, and much improve the image stability of lower-power instruments.
-There are some disadvantages: the image may not be quite as good as the best unstabilized binoculars when tripod-mounted, stabilized binoculars also tend to be more expensive and heavier than similarly specified non-stabilised binoculars.
+There are some disadvantages: the image may not be quite as good as the best unstabilized binoculars when tripod-mounted, stabilized binoculars also tend to be more expensive and heavier than similarly specified non-stabilized binoculars.